VladNegara/RAiSD-AI-GUI/gui/USER.md

 ## The Interface

-The RAiSD-AI-GUI consists of several pages that allow you to navigate through the different features and functionalities of the tool.
+The RAiSD-AI GUI consists of several pages that allow you to navigate through the different features and functionalities of the tool.
 Below is an overview of all pages.

 ### Complete Setup Window